Wauro21/SMC/Arduino_Driver/README.md

-# Hardware Setup:
+# Arduino Driver:

 ## Index

+## How does the driver works?

+## Hardware setup

+In the following sections the recommended connection between the Arduino UNO and Pololu stepper driver board are showed and the steps to burn the driver

-## 1. How to connect the Arduino board and Pololu controller board
+### 1. How to connect the Arduino board and Pololu controller board

 <p align="center">
   <img height=250 src="../github_images/hardware_setup.png" />